The Handmaid’s tale, Season 1, created by Bruce Miller (Hulu, 2017).

 I first read The Handmaid’s tale back in December of 2013, over three feverish days.
 I recall myself gawking at my e-reader at the tram platform after a long day of work.
 I remember deep discomfort and gradual coping towards what was coming out of those pages.

 In the wake of an infertility epidemic, a martial coup turns the United States into a totalitarian theocracy.
 Fertile women, dubbed Handmaids, are gathered, assigned as property to the regime’s elite and forced to conceive children for the Commanders.
 Failure to comply with the rules of the new order results in physical punishment, mutilation or leaving the house in a black van and never being seen again.
 The Handmaid’s tale follows the life of a woman formerly known as June (Elisabeth Moss), now forced to take the patronym Offred after the Commander she’s been assigned to, Fred Waterford (Joseph Fiennes).
-June is decided to be reunited with her husband Luke (O-T Fagbenle) and young daughter, who went missing when they were trying to flee the country to Canada, when she was captured.
+June is decided to be reunited with her husband Luke (O-T Fagbenle) and young daughter, who went missing when they were trying to flee the country to Canada and she was captured.

 Let’s go over the science-fiction mantra one more time: science-fiction is about the world right now and right here, not trying to guess the future or to issue warnings (except for warning about things that are actually happening).
 Publicity of the show has focused too much, for my taste, on reassuring people that the Free World will not become Gilead tomorrow, don’t be silly.
 Everyone’s like, oh my god, do you think this could happen to us?
 No way, we’re above that.
 It seems we’ve got our heads too deep inside our own butts to realize all this is happening, has happened and will happen again.
 Maybe not near our homes, but definitely somewhere out there, to other human beings.
 Is it so extremely distressing to entertain the idea that we may be complete barbarians?
 Even more important, is it completely unfounded?